CycloneDX/cyclonedx-property-taxonomy/README.md

 As such, `:` MUST NOT be used in property namespaces and names except as a delimeter.

-The only characters that SHALL be used in official property namespaces and names are alpanumerical characters, "-", "_" and " ".
+The only characters that SHALL be used in official property namespaces and names are alpanumerical characters, "-", "_" and " " from the US ASCII character set.

+Namespaces SHOULD be lower case.
+Base property names MAY use upper case.

 ### Examples